Record office policies and deposits

 Records are defined as manuscripts, typescripts, maps, plans, drawings, photographs, electronic records, sound and video tapes, printed works and any other formats that form an archive, or an integral part of an archive, of an organisation or individual.

-Information is captured at various stages during the processing of a collection from its deposit through to cataloguing and subsequently.
+Information is captured at various stages during the processing of a collection from deposit through to cataloguing and subsequent use.
 This policy covers information gathered at every stage including:

 The information is maintained in a variety of places and formats including: